I Want To...

 Housing and Recreational Facilities

-Housing for single students is available in Lowell J. Reed Hall, a dormitory that is within easy walking distance of the basic science complex.
-This building offers single rooms with community bath and shower facilities as well as 4- or 10-person suites with private bedrooms adjacent to common living, kitchen, and bathroom areas.
+Housing is available in the 929 Apartments, an apartment complex that is just a few blocks from the basic science complex.
+This building offers both furnished and unfirnished studio and 1-, 2-, and 4-bedroom apartments.
 Alternatively, many students choose to live in the vicinity of the Homewood campus of The Johns Hopkins University, or in the historic Fells Point, or Mt.
 Vernon areas of the city where privately owned apartments can be rented at reasonable rates.

 Convenient free shuttle bus service from the Homewood Campus and Mt.
 Vernon area to the School of Medicine (<15-minute drive) is provided by the University.